 The other four were more upbeat, focused on what they were doing in the present.
 They were concentrating on individual creative pursuits and were somewhat removed from the machinations of society.

-The hopelessness some in the group felt was striking.
-It kind of rattled me a bit in the following weeks because all of us live in an environment that I would describe as paradisiacal — a verdant sub-tropical setting of forest and beaches and chilled out vibes.
+The feeling of hopelessness of some in the group was striking.
+It kind of rattled me a bit because all of us live in an environment that I would describe as paradisiacal — a verdant sub-tropical setting of forest and beaches and chilled out vibes.
 But if one is not fulfilled within oneself then it doesn’t matter where one lives.

 In the mid 80’s I began to study spirituality and metaphysics and at the time there were many speakers who were predicting that the apocalypse was just around the corner.
 Well, it hasn’t arrived — yet.
 Presently there are less punch ups in the world than in those times — and we’ve added a few billion people.

 Recently I saw a documentary from Louis Theroux where he visited people in the US who were preparing for some great planetary disaster in the proceeding couple of years.
 They were not religious — just normal folk who had a deep distrust of government and were fearful that it was all going to be taken away.
 All their focus and energy was expended in separating from a world they saw as unfit for them and their families.
 I got to the credits and realised that the film was made 20 years ago.
 I wonder what they are up to now.

 Are we staring into the abyss?
 Sure it’s unsettling when we hear what is going on this world.
 Just look at our loony boony leaders.
 What a crackpot, sinister bunch.

 But they are not what is important for most of us.
 What is important is the everyday, consistent and measured actions we all collectively take.